 Combination Truck Cost of Delay

-This measure monetizes the cost of delay experienced by combination truck operators in Florida by multiplying combination truck hours of delay by a marginal cost of labor per hour.
+Combination truck cost of delay estimates the delay costs to combination truck operators in Florida through multiplying combination truck hours of delay by a marginal cost of labor per hour.

 Methodology: Combination Truck Cost of Delay

-This measure monetizes the cost of delay experienced by the freight industry by (1) calculating the average marginal cost of labor per hour and (2) multiplying that by the number of hours of delay for combination trucks.
+The combination truck cost of delay estimates the cost of delay experienced by the freight industry by: (1) calculating the average marginal cost of labor per hour; and (2) multiplying that by the number of hours of delay for combination trucks.
 The average marginal cost of labor per hour is obtained as the sum of marginal driver wages and driver benefits from the American Transportation Research Institute (ATRI) annual report titled An Analysis of the Operational Cost of Trucking.
-The number of hours of delay for combination trucks comes from the combination truck delay measure.
+The number of hours of delay for combination trucks comes from the combination truck hours of delay measure.

 Calculation